 Claws become thickened, overgrown and more brittle with age and it may be necessary to regularly clip them.

 This may be the result of a loss of vision or hearing, also an older cat may lose some cognitive function which can cause increased vocalisation.

-Provide them with a warm and comfortable place to sleep.
+- Provide a warm and comfortable place to sleep.

-Take them to the vet for a check up AT LEAST once a year.
+- Take them to the vet for a checkup twice a year.
 Tests your vet may wish to perform may include a complete blood count, urinalysis, stool exam and other tests depending on your cat’s situation.

 - If eyesight and hearing do begin to fail, provide your cat with a secure and constant environment.
 Don’t move furniture around, keep food bowls and litter trays in the same spot.
 Do not allow a cat with failing eyesight or hearing to roam outside.

 - Be careful with young children.

 - Give your cat lots of love and attention.